G3CK0-NL/netbase/README.md

 You can also send different `docker-compose` commands (like `stop` or `restart`) by appending them to the script.
 For example: `sudo ./netbase.sh stop` will stop all modules.
 See the [docker-compose command-line reference](https://docs.docker.com/compose/reference/) for all options.

-### Docker 101
-An **image** is a 'blueprint' for a container.
-A **container** is software running within its own closed environment.
-Everytime you stop/restart a container, all changes within will be lost.
-You can use **volumes** to provide persistent data storage.
-A **service** defines how a container behaves in production.
-With a **stack** you can combine multiple services to a complete application.
-An apache web service + an MySQL database service = a web application.

 ### Directory structure
 NetBase is portable: it will run wherever you put it.
-The repo has the following content:
+The file structure is as follows:
-* `modules/` - this folder contains all modules
+* `modules/` - This folder contains all modules.
-  * `(module name)/` - a module folder, contains all information to deploy a module
+  * `(module name)/` - A module folder, contains all information to deploy a module.
     * `docker-compose.yml` - The [docker compose](https://docs.docker.com/compose) file that will deploy the Docker stack for this module.
-    * `isdisabled` - Optional flag file to disable this module.
-If this file exists, `netbase.sh` does not call `docker-compose` for this module.
+    * `isdisabled` - Optional file to disable this module (see below for more info).
     * (any other configuration files needed for this module)
-* `data/` - this folder contains the data of all modules
+* `data/` - This folder contains the data of all modules.
-  * `(module name)/` - a module data folder, contains any data for this module (for example the shared files of the file share module).
+  * `(module name)/` - A module data folder, contains any data for this module (for example the shared files of the file share module).
-* `netbase.sh` - the management script
+* `netbase.sh` - The management script.
-* `README.md` - This readme file
+* `README.md` - This readme file.
-* `LICENSE` - Legal stuff
+* `LICENSE` - Legal stuff.

+### Disabling modules
+To disable a module, add an `isdisabled` flag file to the module folder, next to the `docker-compose.yml` file.
+It can be empty or have any content.
+If this file exists, the `netbase.sh` script will ignore that module and will not call `docker-compose` for it.

 ### Problems with modules
 If any of the modules are not responding, use the Portainer interface to investigate what is going on: a container might have broken down.
 You can check the log of the broken container for clues.
 You can also just delete the container, it will be recreated automatically.
-To 'reset' any modules to a clean state: delete all files in the /opt/netbase/data/(module name)/ folder and restart the container(s) of the module using the Portainer interface.
-Be aware: deleting all files from the data/ folder deletes any data from that module (eg shared files or web content).
+To 'reset' any modules to a clean state: delete all files in the `data/(module name)/` folder and restart the container(s) of the module using the Portainer interface.
+Be aware: deleting all files from the `data` folder deletes any data from that module (eg shared files or web content).

 # Acknowledgements